• Skip to primary navigation

 pressus major – a neumatic sign comprised of two unison notes followed by a lower note, the second note being an oriscus; in the Vatican edition, printed as punctum+clivis

-Proper – the chants that vary from one Mass to another: introit, gradual, alleluia, tract, sequence, offertory, communion; also the collect, epistle, gospel, secret, and postcommunion, although these are of lesser musical importance
+Proper – the chants that vary from one Mass to another: introit, gradual, alleluia, tract, sequence, offertory, communion; also the collect, epistle, gospel, secret, and postcommunion, although the latter are chanted according to a formula and therefore of lesser musical importance

 psalm tone – a melodic formula for chanting psalm verses or similar liturgical texts